aminekun90/mdns_listener_advanced/README.md

 ### 2. Service Discovery / Scanning (TypeScript)

-New in v3.4.0: actively query the network to find devices (Printers, Chromecast, HomeKit, etc).
+New in v3.4.0: actively query the network to find devices (Printers, Chromecast, HomeKit, etc.).

 ```typescript
 import { Core, EmittedEvent, Device } from 'mdns-listener-advanced';